DanielMoscoso/100day_challenge/Readme.txt

 		 different coffees were also checking if enough water was in the reservoir.
 		 This is not needed because it is already taken care of by 'brew()'.
 So, those lines were removed.
+		-I also forgot to round the numbers to the nearest 2 decimal places before returning the change to the user.
+The printing in the UI is also better formatted.
 ===============================================================================